Skip to main content

 • billTotal: Total tariff bill cost in local currency.

-• gridServicesRev: Estimated grid-services revenue in local currency, when available from the home’s meter, zipcode, and price-signal context.
+• gridServicesRev: Estimated grid-services revenue in local currency, when available from the home’s meter, ZIP code, and price-signal context.

-• CO2e: Carbon dioxide equivalent emissions in pounds of marginal greenhouse gas, when available from the home’s zipcode and carbon-signal context.
+• CO2e: Carbon dioxide equivalent emissions in pounds of marginal greenhouse gas, when available from the home’s ZIP code and carbon-signal context.

 Notes